Homes of Hope…Day Two

 Once upon a time, I was young and stupid.
 I thought you went along to get along.
 I worked over forty years (yes I am old!), in the retail industry and it was a dog eat dog, aggressive business with only one factor in mind.
 Make more money for the company.
 There wasn’t any compassion, or understanding that Sometimes Life Throws You Curveballs.
 Life in reality, is a fantastic roller coaster, and it has a magnificent way of balancing order.
 In the end it corrects most of the punches thrown your way.

 Once you understand you are in charge of your destiny and no one, I mean no one can interfere, unless you allow them to alter your path.
+Handle colorado llc ownership transfer seamlessly to ensure a smooth transition in business management.
 I worked in a multi unit retail organization, that was literally a sausage grinder, for ten hard years and the CEO could care less about his second in command.
 He actually had nine various COO’s in the decade I was employed.
 The man was evil!

 I learned to hold my head down, produce and how to play the game when the Czar came to town!
 One couldn’t afford very many mistakes or you were out the proverbial door and he cared not, if it hit you in the butt!
 After many sleepless nights, I recognized I was in the wrong company and decided to move my talents elsewhere.